 DHS’s Continuous Diagnostics and Mitigation (CDM) program is a dynamic approach to fortifying the cybersecurity of government networks and systems.
 CDM provides federal departments and agencies with capabilities and tools that identify cybersecurity risks on an ongoing basis, prioritize these risks based upon potential impacts, and enable cybersecurity personnel to mitigate the most significant problems first.
 Congress established the CDM program to provide adequate, risk-based, and cost-effective cybersecurity and more efficiently allocate cybersecurity resources.

-DHS’s National Cybersecurity and Communications Integration Center (NCCIC) mission is to reduce the risk of systemic cybersecurity and communications challenges in our role as the Nation's flagship cyber defense, incident response, and operational integration center.
+CISA Central's mission is to reduce the risk of systemic cybersecurity and communications challenges in our role as the Nation's flagship cyber defense, incident response, and operational integration center.

 Federal Information Security Management Act (FISMA) Reporting

 DHS works collaboratively with federal agencies to build upon the metrics established in previous fiscal years and incorporates updates to ease Federal Information Security Management Act (FISMA) reporting.
 Current year FISMA documents can be found here.

 High Value Asset Program Management Office (HVA PMO)

 The Federal High Value Asset (HVA) Program Management Office (PMO) is responsible for ensuring the Federal Civilian Government’s most critical information systems, or HVA systems, are accurately identified, prioritized, and protected against evolving cyber threats.
 To achieve this vision, the PMO focuses on three primary goals:

 - Ensure the most critical information systems are identified as High Value Assets for adequate protection

 - Provide visibility into cybersecurity posture of High Value Assets to Authorizing Officials and relevant stakeholders